fihsr/Telegram-Nft-Fishing-Full-code/README.md

 # NFT Gift Scam Bot Analysis

-This project is a Telegram bot disguised as an escrow service for secure NFT gift trading, but actually designed to collect bank card numbers and simulate fake transactions.
+This project is a Telegram bot disguised as a guarantor service for the secure sale of NFT gifts, but is actually designed to collect NFT Telegram gifts.

 ## ⚠️ IMPORTANT WARNING ⚠️